meeran2019/jenkins/CLOUDBEES-TRAINING/cloudbees-notes.md

         ....
         }

-    To run at specific agent:  Pipeline Agent is None.
+    To run at specific stage agent:  Pipeline Agent is None.

        pipeline {
         agent none